scikit-learn/enhancement_proposals/slep006/proposal.rst

 Motivation: You can have groups used in a CV, which contains batches of data as groups, and then an estimator which takes groups as sensitive attributes to a fairness related model.
-Also in a third party library a estimator may have the same name for a parameter, but with completely different semantics.
+Also in a third party library an estimator may have the same name for a parameter, but with completely different semantics.

 ..
 TODO: case involving props passed at test time, e.g. to pipe.transform